 Why You Should Close Your Pool

-To put things in perspective, if you fail to properly close your pool, opening it will be more costly to set your pool right up again.
+To put things in perspective, if you fail to properly close your pool, opening it will be more costly to set your pool back on the right track again.
 This can all be avoided if the proper measurements are taken to close your pool before the winter months arrive.
-Seems like an obvious choice to us.
+Seems like an obvious choice to us!

 1. Clean up dirt and debris in your pool

 Brushing your pool will kick up any sediment hanging around, as well as disturb the beginnings of any algae spores.
-Manually vacuum all the contaminants you kicked up while brushing or entrust your automatic pool cleaner to do the job for you, if you own one.
+Manually vacuum all the contaminants you kicked up while brushing.
+You can also entrust your automatic pool cleaner to do the job for you, if you own one.

 2. Check your water’s chemistry, and add winterizing chemicals

 First and foremost, you must check the water chemistry in your pool.
 Depending on the result, balance the pH, Total Alkalinity, and Calcium Hardness levels.
-Did you know that balancing the chemicals in your pool water before closing actually protects it from scale building that can occur over the winter months?
+Did you know that balancing the chemicals in your pool water before closing actually protects it from chemistry problems that can occur over the winter months?

 Once the water is properly balanced, we also suggest shocking your pool and adding algae remover.
 This will kill any remaining bacteria and prevent algae from growing in the water.

-It’s advised that you leave your pool alone for a full 24 hours after balancing the chemicals before you go to the next step.
+It’s advised that you circulate your pool completely for 8 or more hours after adding chemicals before you go to the next step.

 3. Turn off equipment, and lower the pool water level